 Unfortunately, they aren’t.
 Recently, a 2020 Drexel University paper reanalyzed 12 studies in which plants supposedly purified the air.
 They found that once they converted the results to a metric CADR rating, the plant’s ability to clean the air in your home all but disappeared.
 (As a reminder, CADR stands for Clean Air Delivery Rate.)

-Every single houseplant reviewed by the paper had a CADR rating of significantly less than one cubic meter per hour.
+Every single houseplant reviewed by the paper had a CADR rating of significantly less than 1 cubic meter per hour.
 For comparison, the CADR rating of an average air purifier is 100 cubic meters per hour!

 According to National Geographic, these results mean you’d need 10 plants for every single square foot of space to have even a hope of impacting the environment in a significant way.
 Even if you were able to do this (which would mean either a) building a living wall or b) leaving no space to walk), your home or business would gain pest and humidity problems along with its minorly improved air quality.